 So you found a stray dog in DFW… but now what should you do?

-Often, we get contacted by well meaning good Samaritans that say “I found a dog last month and can’t keep it anymore.”
-Unfortunately, the reason many dogs end up in this situation is because good Samaritans don’t know what steps they need to take when they have found a dog.
+Often, we get contacted by well-meaning good Samaritans that say “I found a stray dog last month and can’t keep it anymore.”
+Unfortunately, the reason many dogs end up in this situation is because good Samaritans don’t know what steps they need to take when they have found a stray dog.
 This can create problems because prompt action gets dogs back to their homes!

 What if I want to keep the dog?

-If you want to keep the dog you found, it still needs to pass through stray hold before ownership can transfer to you.
+If you found a stray dog and want to keep it, it still needs to pass through stray hold before ownership can transfer to you.
 The owner needs to have an opportunity to reclaim their dog because that is both morally and legally the right thing to do, and if the dog does not pass through stray hold the owner can reclaim the dog from you even if years have passed since you found the dog.
-You can tell the city animal control staff that you would like to adopt the dog after stray hold, and in most cases they will allow you to “preadopt” it and for many of our area municipal shelters the dog will also be spayed/neutered, microchipped, vaccinated, and heartworm tested.
+You can tell the city animal control staff that you would like to adopt the dog after stray hold, and in most cases, they will allow you to “preadopt” it and for many of our area municipal shelters the dog will also be spayed/neutered, microchipped, vaccinated, and heartworm tested.

 What if I don’t want the owner to get the dog back?